Myth #1 – You need an iPod to podcast

 You can use the built-in microphone on your computer, a USB Headset microphone, or even use more professional studio microphones.
 It all depends on what you have available to you or what you can personally afford.

-We don’t recommend under any circumstances that you use the built-in microphone in your computer.
+We don’t recommend that you use the built-in microphone in your computer.
 It will pick up too much background noise and won’t give you that “presence” that make professional sounding recordings.
 There are inexpensive microphones such as this Sennheiser USB Headset, or for even less money the Logitech USB Headset H390.
 These are the bare minimum you should use, but for not much more, you can get a really good sounding microphone.

 If you’re using a Mac, GarageBand is a great program for creating a very professional sounding podcast.
-For a Mac or Windows computer, Audacity is a very good, free program to use for recording.
+For a Mac or Windows computers, Audacity is a very good, free program to use for recording.
 There are numerous other programs such as Sound Forge and Adobe Audition that cost a lot more money, but provide tons of professional features.

 You don’t have to use a computer for recording.
 There are numerous standalone recorders out there.
 We have used and recommend the Marantz PMD660, and the Edirol R-09.
 We also recommend the Tascam DR-40 and the Zoom H6.
 You can even record using an iPhone!
 You will still need a computer to do your editing on.